ChapelR/howler-for-harlowe/readme.md

 #### Mute Switch Overview:

-**To create a mute button:**

-The main attraction here is the function `A.c.mute()`, which can be attached to links, buttons, etc to create a toggleable mute.
-You can pass the function the argument `this` to cause clicking the element to add the class `.muted` to it, for some dynamic styling possiblities (see the final example below).
-Failing to pass this argument has no ill effects.
+The main attraction here is the function `A.c.mute()`, which can be attached to links, buttons, or other html elements to create a toggleable mute switch.
+When used as an `onclick` handler on an html element, you can pass the function the argument `this` to cause the click to add the class `.muted` to said element, allowing for some dynamic styling possiblities (see the final example below).
+Omitting the argument has no ill effects.

 #### Mute Switch Examples: